-Socioeconomic status associated with peripheral artery disease riskJuly 2nd, 2014 in Cardiology /
+Socioeconomic status associated with peripheral artery disease riskJuly 2, 2014 in Medicine & Health / Cardiology

 Previous research has established a link between lower socioeconomic status and an increased risk of cardiovascular disease.
 In a new study led by Brigham and Women's Hospital (BWH), researchers have found that there are also higher rates of peripheral artery disease (PAD) in individuals with low income and lower attained education levels in the United States.